-Cleaning of the case back before opening the watch to remove any dirt trapped between the grooves.
-Which if left and opened can end up inside of the watch which can cause a blockage or damage the mechanism.
+Cleaning the case back before opening the watch to remove any dirt trapped between the grooves.
+Leaving dirt to fester inside can cause blockages or damage to the mechanism.

-Once the watch is opened, we then remove the gasket and thoroughly clean when the gasket sits and around all edges of the watch casing and the internal watch mechanism.
+Once the watch is opened, we remove the gasket and thoroughly clean where the gasket sits and around all edges of the watch casing and the internal watch mechanism.
 This is to ensure that no dirt or dust will damage the internal mechanism.

-The internal mechanism is then removed from the casing along with the dial.
+Next, the internal mechanism is removed from the casing, along with the dial.

-The watch mechanism then gets dissembled into individual components, oiled and resembled.
-The helps maintain the health of the internal mechanism and delays service intervals.
+The watch mechanism is then disassembled into individual components, oiled, and reassembled.
+This process helps maintain the health of the internal mechanism and delays service intervals.

-The bracelet is then removed from the head of the watch and both is polished back to manufacturers standards.
-We cannot remove deep scratches completely; however, most scratches will be removed.
-Some watches have a mirrored polished finish, whilst some have a matt/satin finish, and some have a combination of both.
+Next, we remove the bracelet from the head of the watch and polish them both to manufacturer standards.
+While we cannot remove deep scratches completely.
+However, most scratches will be removed.
+Some watches have a mirrored polished finish, while others have a matt/satin finish, and some have a combination of both.

-The head of the watch and bracelet is then cleaned thoroughly with the ultrasonic cleaner and by hand.
+The head of the watch and bracelet are cleaned thoroughly with the ultrasonic cleaner and by hand.

-A new premium battery is fitted, and the movement gets inspected and cleaned before securing the movement back into the head of the watch.
+We fit a new premium battery and inspect and clean the movement before securing it back into the head of the watch.

 The gasket is thoroughly inspected for any imperfections.
-If there are any imperfections with the gasket the watch won’t be sealed correctly.
-So, we will replace it if necessary.
-If the gasket is still in pristine condition, we coat it in special watch makers silicone grease and fit it back into its position.
-The silicone grease creates a protective barrier which prevents any containments from entering the watch.
+If there are any imperfections, the watch won’t be sealed correctly.
+We replace the gasket if necessary.
+If the gasket is in pristine condition, we coat it in special watchmakers’ silicone grease and fit it back into its position.
+The silicone grease creates a protective barrier that prevents any contaminants from entering the watch.

-The watch is then pressure tested.
-This is to ensure the watch is resealed correctly and is back to manufacturers standard.
+The watch is then pressure tested to ensure it is resealed correctly and back to manufacturers’ standards.